 User acknowledges that a number of conditions may affect the User’s ability to enter orders and to trade, including but not limited to a problem with the internet causing the slowing, disruption or termination of information flow, an inability to access the System due to User’s internet service provider, or a telephone line, cable or other communication link disruption.
 User also acknowledges that the speed of User’s order entry may be affected by a number of factors including but not limited to: the User’s connection speed; the load of User’s internet service provider; User’s computer processor speed; and User’s computer RAM memory.

-User acknowledges that the Exchange accepts no liability for these risks and User accepts the risk that if User is unable to trade on the System or if User’s capacity to trade is severely impaired, the value of User’s account may be adversely affected.

-User acknowledges that User’s activity on the System will involve contracts offered by the Exchange on the System and shall be governed pursuant to Exchange procedures, which are linked below and which may be revised from time to time, provided that Exchange Members who are Users shall also continue to be subject to all Exchange Rules and Bylaws.
+User acknowledges that User’s activity on the System will involve contracts offered by the Exchange on the System and shall be governed by the enymexK System User Agreement signed by User, which incorporates the Exchange procedures (as linked below), provided that Exchange Members who are Users shall also continue to be subject to all Exchange Rules and Bylaws.
 (In addition, User’s transactions will be margined and cleared pursuant to the Exchange’s established margin and clearing rules, and such rules may be obtained upon request from the Exchange.)

 Contract Terms and Conditions for enymex Contracts